Lakeside Wooden Boat Show & Plein Air Art Festival

 Wooden Boat Registration

 The show is coordinated by the Lakeside Wooden Boat Society.
 To register a wooden boat, contact Mame Drackett, Director of the Lakeside Wooden Boat Show, at email@example.com or (239) 776-6205.
 Registration is free.

 Plein Air artists are welcome to participate in the festival at no cost.
 Each artist will receive two Chautauqua Passes and one Auto Pass per day for access to the grounds.
-For questions, contact Steve Koenig at firstname.lastname@example.org or (419) 798-4461, ext.
+To register, please fill out the registration form and return to Steve Koenig at firstname.lastname@example.org.
+For questions, contact Koenig at (419) 798-4461, ext.
 259.